ParsaHejabi/AdobeConnectExporter/README.md

 # Adobe Connect Exporter

 Developed by Franck Dernoncourt and edited and customized by Parsa Hejabi.
+Further modification was done for other universities by Parsa Nasirimehr.
-An exporter for Adobe Connect recorded sessions for virtual classes held for Shahid Beheshti University Courses.
+An exporter for Adobe Connect recorded sessions for virtual classes held for Universities using Adobe Connect.

 ## How to use

-**CAUTION:** This script is working for virtual classes of *Shahid Beheshti University* **ONLY**.
+**CAUTION:** This script is a work in progress.
+The code does work for Shahid Beheshti but other universities have not been tested ( mainly because i do not have their server ips :D ) .

 - First of all grab a link provided by university for one of the classes and append `output/felan.zip?download=zip` to the end of the link.